lgehu/ecg_sensor/README.md

 Data are transmit through UART with a python script, then, the MCU process the data in real time and should return the heart rate.

 ## SCRIPTS ##
-uart_test.py: Is intented for testing the UART and transmist signed integer on 16 bits. <br/>
+- uart_test.py: Is intented for testing the UART and transmist signed integer on 16 bits.
-filters_proto.py: Is for testing algorithm of filter to be implemented on Ada. <br/>
+- filters_proto.py: Is for testing algorithm of filter to be implemented on Ada.
+- read_ecg_sensor.py: Read an ECG signal from the board and display it
-ecg_uart_test.py: Is for sending a whole ECG signal.
+- ecg_uart_test.py: Is for sending a whole ECG signal. to_ada.py: Is for converting any file to an ada array
 ## PREREQUISITES (Linux) ##
-You will need Alire, st-flash, python3 and the right toolchain for Ada (gnat-arm-elf).<br/>
+You will need Alire, st-flash, python3 and the right toolchain for Ada (gnat-arm-elf).
-Download the package manager for Ada (Alire): <\br>
+Download the package manager for Ada (Alire):
 ```bash
 wget https://github.com/alire-project/alire/releases/download/v2.0.2/alr-2.0.2-bin-x86_64-linux.zip
 unzip alr-2.0.2-bin-x86_64-linux.zip
 mv alr-2.0.2-bin-x86_64-linux/bin /usr/bin/alr`
 alr toolchain --select gnat_arm_elf=14.2.1 gprbuild=22.0.1
 ```
-Then, download the ADL fork for Alire beside this project: <br/>
+Then, download the ADL fork for Alire beside this project:
 ```bash
 git clone https://github.com/lgehu/alr_adl_crates.git
 ```
-Your_folder <br/>
+Your_folder
-│ </br>
+│
-├── ecg_sensor <br/>
+├── ecg_sensor
 ├── alr_adl_crates

 ## COMPILATION ##
-Plug your device to your computer, then to compile the Ada project run: <br/>
+Plug your device to your computer, then to compile the Ada project run:
 `make PRJ_NAME=ecg_test`
-You can replace 'ecg_test' with an other file in the src/test folder.<br/>
+You can replace 'ecg_test' with an other file in the src/test folder.
 You should change in the makefile the port of your device if needed.

 ## Flashing an ECG file to the board ##